 Wet your face thoroughly with warm water.

-Then simply scoop out a pea sized amount of rose cleansing balm with a clean dry finger, or use a tiny spatula like this one.
-This will keep the product as germ free as possible.
+Then simply scoop out a small amount of rose cleansing balm with a clean dry finger, or use a tiny spatula like this one.
+This will keep the product as germ-free as possible.

-Use a clean wet cloth to wipe away the balm and expose fresh clean skin!
+Use a clean damp cloth to wipe away the balm (rinsing it off doesn’t work) and expose fresh clean skin!
+This is a really nice “first-step cleanser” and can be followed up with your regular cleanser if desired.

 This post contains affiliate links.
 Please read my full disclosure and disclaimer.